 Located at the corner of Rockingham Street and Wellington Street, close to Devonshire Green, this new residential development will be truly transformational for the area, which has been derelict for several years.

-More than 340 high quality homes – a mix of for rent and for sale – will be built in the development, which will be known as Kangaroo Works.
+The new building will be known as Kangaroo Works.
 The name is in recognition of a former tool factory which was part of the site in the early nineteenth century.

 G) Carver Street

 This city block will accommodate the highest diversity of use in the scheme.
 Anchored by a bold new office development with a striking lobby accessed from Carver Street and retail on the ground floor.

 Immediately adjacent to this new office block is the existing 38 Carver Street building.
 This building will be overhauled to bring it up to modern standards and elements will be re-clad to front on to principle public spaces.